plandex-ai/plandex/README.md

   </a>
 </p>

-## 🌟 Build large features and entire projects faster with AI.
+## 🌟 Build large features and entire projects with AI.

 🔮 Plandex is an open source, terminal-based AI programming engine with long-running agents, context management, versioning, branches, diff review, a protected sandbox for changes, and automatic file updates.